Kankakee Office Champaign Office Danville Office

 What Are the Most Common Causes of Catastrophic Injuries?

-Many catastrophic injuries are related to preventable factors – often rooted in negligence or unsafe conditions.
-Common causes include the following:
+Many injuries are rooted in negligence or unsafe conditions, such as:

-• Slip and falls: These are often due to unsafe or poorly maintained property conditions.
+- Slip and falls: Poorly maintained property conditions.

-• Workplace incidents: Dangerous machinery and unsafe job sites put workers at risk.
+- Workplace incidents: Dangerous machinery or unsafe job sites.

-• Birth injuries: Negligence during the childbirth process can have repercussions that last a lifetime.
+- Birth injuries: Negligence during the childbirth process.

 What Compensation Can I Receive for a Catastrophic Injury?

-• Medical expenses: The cost of past, present, and future medical treatment
+- Medical expenses: Past, present, and future treatment.

-• Loss of companionship: Negative impact on relationships with spouse or family members
+- Loss of companionship: Impact on relationships with family.

 Who Can Be Held Responsible for a Catastrophic Injury?